robinsmith-source/sdi/docs/chapters/05-attaching-volumes.md

   - sudo mount -a
 ```

-This is the same as the previous exercise, but we're using a custom mount point instead of the default `/mnt/HC_Volume_<VOLUME_ID>`.
+This is the same as the previous exercise, but you're using a custom mount point instead of the default `/mnt/HC_Volume_<VOLUME_ID>`.

 ::: info
 - `discard`: Enables TRIM support for SSDs, allowing the filesystem to inform the storage device about unused blocks